ifurusato/rc5tx/README.md

 *NOTE:* If you care about any of the stored files on the RC-5, be sure you have backup copies of anything on the pedal before executing the script.

+---
+~Boss and Loop Station are registered trademarks of Roland Corporation.~